 In this post, we list a careful selection of our favorite books for data enthusiasts.
 We’ve grouped these into the following sections, and have deliberately chosen data books we think complement each other well, but you can decide!

-- Getting started: Broad introductions to data
+- Data books for beginners: Broad introductions to data

 - Expressing insights: Data visualization